Introducing Extralt: The Market Intelligence Layer for Ecommerce

 The insight: AI should run once, not on every page.
 Most vibe scraping tools point an LLM at each page and ask it to extract data.
 That's powerful but expensive at scale.
 The AI doesn't need to see every page.
 It just needs to understand the site's structure once, then generate code that runs without it.

-Focusing on ecommerce means we can optimize for a known shape of data: product catalogs, pricing, availability, variants.
+Focusing on ecommerce means we can optimize for a known shape of data: product catalogs, pricing, availability, SKUs, and offers.
 One schema, any site.

 How it works

-Every extraction uses the same ecommerce schema: product names, prices, availability, images, variants, identifiers.
+Every extraction uses the same ecommerce schema: product names, prices, availability, images, SKUs, offers, identifiers.
 No configuration.
 You don't pick fields or write mappings.

 Extralt maintains a growing library of production crawlers for popular ecommerce sites.
 For sites already covered, you get instant access.
 For new sites, our AI analyzes the target website, figures out its structure, and generates a robot: a compiled Rust crawler with everything it learned baked into native code.
 New crawlers are ready in minutes.